 Isn't it handy to have a resident food scientist?

-Per the instructions, I rubbed some salt and baking powder in my pieces of pork belly and set them in the fridge to dry out.
+Per the instructions, I rubbed some salt and baking soda in my pieces of pork belly and set them in the fridge to dry out.

 On the appointed day of chicharrones Kenji was also responsible for roasting a pig over a spit, so we double-tasked.
 For an entire afternoon, we managed not to argue with one other as we skewered a beauty of a pig, barely forty pounds, over a smoldering fire.
 As the pig rotated over the flames, we took turns watching the wok of chicharrones on the stove.